-- Harold Koontz, and Heinz Weihrich, Essentials of Management: An International Perspective, New Delhi, McGraw-Hill, 2010. - Richard L Daft, The New Era of Management, New Delhi, Thomson, 2007. - Stephen P Robbins, Mary Coulter and Neharika Vohra, Managemnt, New Delhi, Pearson, 2011. - VSPRao & VH Krishna, Management, Excel Books - P.Subba Rao, Principles of Management, Himalaya Publishing - Dubrin, Management: Concepts & Cases, Cengage Learning - Ferrell, Business: A Changing World, Tata McGraw Hill - Mukherjee, Principles of Management and Organisational behaviour, Tata McGraw Hill. - Bateman, T. S., and Snell, S. A. (2008).
-Management TMH
+- Harold Koontz, and Heinz Weihrich, Essentials of Management: An International Perspective, New Delhi, McGraw-Hill, 2010. - Richard L Daft, The New Era of Management, New Delhi, Thomson, 2007. - Stephen P Robbins, Mary Coulter and Neharika Vohra, Managemnt, New Delhi, Pearson, 2011. - V S P Rao & V H Krishna, Management, Excel Books - P.Subba Rao, Principles of Management, Himalaya Publishing - Dubrin, Management: Concepts & Cases, Cengage Learning - Ferrell, Business: A Changing World, Tata McGraw Hill - Mukherjee, Principles of Management and Organisational behaviour, Tata McGraw Hill.

-MBA 102-18 Managerial Economics
+I.K.G.
+Punjab Technical University MBA 102-18 Managerial Economics

-Objective: The objective of the paper is to acquaint the students with the economic concepts and principles and to enable them to use them to address business problems in a globalized economic environment.
+Course Objective: The objective of the paper is to acquaint the students with the economic concepts and principles and to enable them to use them to address business problems in a globalized economic environment.

-Course Outcomes: After completing this course,, students shall be able to:
+Course Outcomes (COs): After completion of the course, the students shall be able to: